-Democrats take control of House, as new Congress confronts shutdown standoff and more
+Pelosi elected speaker despite defections, as Democrats reclaim House majority

 DEMS’ HOUSE TAKEOVER TO USHER IN WAVE OF TRUMP INVESTIGATIONS

-Barring absences, the House will likely start with 434 members.
+The House starts with 434 members.
 The House has not received a certification for North Carolina’s 9th congressional district, where there are allegations of voter fraud in the race between Republican Mark Harris and Democrat Dan McCready.

 After members are sworn in, the House will consider two bills to re-open the government.
 But Republicans in the Senate and the president are not expected to support that effort, considering it doesn’t include new funding for Trump’s proposed border wall.